Study with us

 Read about studying AMES at Churchill from some of our students.

 You are welcome to apply to AMES with A Levels / IB Higher Levels in any subject.
 In assessing your application, we will be looking for evidence of an intelligent and enquiring mind, as well as perseverance and commitment.
-We welcome applicants who plan to take a gap year, and the College has been able to help gap-year students find opportunities of teaching English in China, for example.
+We welcome applicants who plan to take a gap year, and the College has been able to help gap-year students find opportunities for teaching English in China, for example.

 |No specific subjects unless combining with a modern European language, in which case an A Level / IB Higher Level in the European language is required||A modern or ancient language is highly desirable.
 A Levels / IB Higher Levels in humanities/social sciences and/or Mathematics are also useful.|